Herrold Bridge

 The Herrold Bridge is a historic structure located near the unincorporated community of Herrold, Iowa, United States.
 It carried a gravel road for 156 ft over Beaver Creek.
 Completed in 1921, this concrete cantilevered deck girder bridge replaced an earlier timber pile structure.
 It was designed by the Iowa State Highway Commission the previous year, and the Polk County Board of Supervisors awarded the construction contract to Ben Cole of Ames.
 The total cost of construction was $24,283.36.
 The bridge features three arched concrete deck girder spans that are cantilevered from concrete abutments and piers.
 It is considered one of the most technologically significant of Iowa's concrete girder bridges.
 The bridge was listed on the National Register of Historic Places in 1998.
-While it remains in place, the Herrold Bridge was replaced by a newer span slightly downstream.
+The Herrold Bridge remains in place but was replaced by a newer span slightly downstream.